nuno80/nuno_starter_3.0/README.md

     runs-on: ubuntu-latest
     steps:
       - name: Checkout
-        uses: actions/checkout@v4 # Updated to v4
+        uses: actions/checkout@v4

       - name: Setup pnpm
-        uses: pnpm/action-setup@v4 # Use pnpm setup action
+        uses: pnpm/action-setup@v4
         with:
-          version: 8 # Specify pnpm version (or latest)
+          version: 8 # Or your target pnpm version

       - name: Setup Node.js
         uses: actions/setup-node@v4
         with:
-          node-version: "20" # Match Dockerfile Node version
+          node-version: "20" # Match your project's Node.js version (e.g., from Dockerfile)
           cache: "pnpm"

       - name: Install Dependencies
         run: pnpm install --frozen-lockfile

-      # Optional: Copy .env.example to .env for build process if needed
-      # - name: Setup .env file
-      #   run: cp .env.local.example .env.local # Or .env if your build needs it

       - name: Typecheck
-        run: pnpm tsc --noEmit # Or your typecheck script
+        run: pnpm tsc --noEmit # Or your specific typecheck script

       - name: Lint
         run: pnpm lint

       - name: Build
-        run: pnpm build
+        run: pnpm run build
 ```

-This workflow will:

-- Checkout code.
-- Set up Node.js and pnpm.
-- Install dependencies.
-- Run type checking, linting, and the build process on every push.

-## Starting a New Project from this Starter Kit
+## Using as a Starter for New Projects

+(Questa sezione sembra già buona)

 1. Create a new repository on GitHub (e.g., `my-new-project`). **Do not** initialize it with a README or other files.
 2. Clone this starter kit repository (`nuno-starter-kit-2.0`) to your local machine.